 - Actually a Doombot: In the Children's Crusade mini, it was revealed that the Wanda living on Wundagore Mountain after House of M was a duplicate, (which also means that the amnesiac Wanda Hawkeye slept with was a Doombot).Hawkeye: You found her in Transia?Billy: No, the Wanda we found in Transia turned out to be a Doombot.Hawkeye: What?!

 - Adaptation Dye-Job/Depending on the Artist: Marvel generally settles on her hair being brown, but she was originally drawn with black hair (possibly due to the limits of color printing at the time making it difficult to produce brown).
 The official Handbook gives her hair as auburn, which is another common color, but she's even drawn with bright red hair on occasion.

-- Adaptation Species Change: As the rights for the X-Men are owned by FOX, Wanda is not a mutant in Avengers: Age of Ultron.
+- Adaptation Species Change: As the movie rights for the X-Men were owned by Fox, Wanda is not a mutant in Marvel Cinematic Universe.
 She is instead an enhanced human—her powers were bestowed after a scientific experiment to which she and Pietro volunteered.